CosmoStat/shapepipe/docs/wiki/canfar.md

 ### Instances, snapshots, and VMs

-An `instance` contains the base setting, which is used to create VMs, where in turn jobs are submitted and run.
+An `instance` contains the base setting, which is used to create VMs where in turn jobs are submitted and run.

 A `snapshot` or `image` is created from an instance, and contains a frozen version of the instance.
 An instance can have a number of snapshots, e.g. to use different version of some code or library.

-A  `Virtual Machine` (VM) is a copy of a snapshot on which a job is run.
+A  `Virtual Machine` (VM) is an identical copy of a snapshot on which a job is run.

 ### Available Instances